 As a taller person in a shrinking world I've finally been forced to give up on economy seating for all but the shortest of flights.
 Coach pitch was always somewhat uncomfortable for taller adults, but these days it feels more like a knee crushing vein squeezing health risk than a mere uncomfortable inconvenience.
-For several years I was a fan of TWAA's MRTC.
-When that was dissolved I often booked United's E+.
+For several years I was a huge fan of TWAA's MRTC.
+When MRTC was unceremoniously dissolved I started booking United's E+ instead.
 After falling out with United it was time to start exploring other options again.
-Most of the US majors are just as boring today as they've always been, but two of them stood out with premium economy services that were comfortable and pleasant enough to make flying relatively enjoyable without breaking the bank.
+Most of the US majors are just as lackluster today as they've always been, but two of them stood out with premium economy services that were comfortable and pleasant enough to make flying relatively enjoyable without breaking the bank.

 Alaska Airlines – Premium Class – Satisfied.
 Priority boarding, free cocktails, little snack pack, plenty of legroom, reasonably priced.
 This is the way to do it.
 If it's offered on your flight I recommend it.
 Not much else to say other than that.
 Verdict: A